Medically reviewed by Drugs.com. Last updated on May 24, 2023.

-Some men using this medicine have become infertile (unable to have children).
+Some men receiving this medicine have become infertile (unable to have children).
 If you plan to have children, talk to your doctor before receiving this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.